How Modern Landfills Protect the Environment

 Once a landfill is full, it is capped with another liner made of synthetic plastic.
-That liner is then covered with at least 2 feet of soil and vegetation is planted.
+That liner is covered with at least two feet of soil, then vegetation is planted.
 The site continues to be monitored for at least 30 years to ensure the surrounding environment is safe from contamination.

 Landfill capping helps to buffer humans and the environment from a landfill’s contaminants, limits migration of debris and creates an opportunity for the area to be transformed into parks and open spaces.

 Landfill Alternatives: How Drop-Off Sites Reduce Landfill Gas

 Perhaps the biggest stride modern landfills have made toward environmental responsibility is recognizing that not all waste belongs in a landfill.
 Separate drop off locations for organic waste and hazardous materials provide a more eco-friendly alternative for disposal.

 According to Bryan Stirrat, a landfill gas expert for Tetra Tech, “There is currently considerable emphasis being placed on reducing the volume of organic waste (green and food) being disposed of in landfills.”
 As organic waste degrades in the landfill, it releases potent gases and odors.